Up

 Samples Spreadsheet

-VaRtools is part of the full version of the Hoadley options add-in which can be purchased and downloaded from this site.
+VaRtools is part of the full version of the Hoadley Finance Add-in for Excel.
 The add-in contains sample worksheets demonstrating the use of each of the functions and components.

 It also contains several examples designed to demonstrate clearly that the various VaRtools functions and components are working as expected.
 For example, the calculation of VaR on a portfolio of options using the delta-gamma-theta approximation is compared with calculating VaR on the same portfolio using full revaluation.
 The examples are designed to give users confidence in the results produced by VaRtools.